 I would have to say that I would characterize my late husband Chuck as a “holiday guy.”
 He rose to each occasion (birthdays, Christmas, Mother’s Day, Valentine’s Day etc. ) showering me with gifts symbolic of his love for me.
-Fancy, cute and funny, always a mix of things to delight my eyes and my heart.
-In the beginning I loved receiving the fancy baubles, bangles, and beads,but what I cherished most were the little stuffed animals some of which depicted him and I as little bears, and one boy bear with a cute bow tie, similar to the ones Chuck took to wearing on occasion.
+Fancy, cute, funny, always a mix of things to delight my eyes and my heart.
+In the beginning I loved receiving the fancy baubles, bangles, and beads, many from that Fifth Ave. blue box store, but what I cherished most were the little stuffed animals, some of which depicted him and me as little bears, and one boy bear with a cute bow tie, similar to the ones Chuck took to wearing on occasion.

 I managed to get through the First New Year’s Eve, with help from friends, as we celebrated New Year’s Eve together (me anticipating an anxiety attack).
-However, the transition went smoothly and I looked forward to 2010 ahead with hopes of lessening my heavy burden of day to day sorrow.
+However, the transition went smoothly and I looked forward to 2010 with hopes of lessening the heavy burden of my day to day sorrow.

 The First Valentine’s Day was a mere few weeks after my husband’s actual death.
 It seemed to approach slowly and quickly, as time moves differently after loss.
 I no longer experienced each day singularly, but more as a stream of time: night/day… day/night.